Spencers-Desk/Raspberry-Pi-Router-Screen/README.md

 ## Troubleshooting
 - Verify the display appears on I2C: `i2cdetect -y 1`
+- Button not working / "Failed to add edge detection": run with sudo, or ensure RPi.GPIO is installed; the app will fall back to polling automatically
 - Check your button wiring (BCM 17 with pull-up to 3.3V, button to GND)
 - Logs: `journalctl -u your-service-name`